Sukii/OnContradictions/README.md

 which only requires an effort of the order of $m= \log(M)$.
 Of course to sort and create such an array of $N$ numbers will require $N\log(N)$.
 But it is clear that all of this only requires an effort of polynomial complexity.

-You might wonder how can a given set of arbitrary numbers arrange themselves in exact powers of 2, an event of very low probability (probabality is as low as $\log(N)/N$).
-However, once we consider the fact that an amount of coarse graining is allowed within the set that can produce a new set by merging (adding) some elements within it to pruduce a new set, i.e., $A^{\ast} = \text{coarse-graining}(A)$, then we can see that the scope widens a bit.
+You might wonder how can a given set of arbitrary numbers arrange themselves in exact powers of 2, an event of very low probability (probability is as low as $\log(N)/N$).
+However, once we consider the fact that an amount of coarse graining is allowed within the set that can produce a new set by merging (adding) some elements within it to produce a new set, i.e., $A^{\ast} = \text{coarse-graining}(A)$, then we can see that the scope widens a bit.
 We will study this coarse graining process in further detail here.

 Consider the set,